0x-74/obsidian-vault/📂 Master Folder-Goals, Learning & Projects/1. Goals & Personal Development/long_term_goals.md

-- become fluent in japanese and obtain N1+ monbukagakusho scholarship
+- Visit Japan with MEXT and achieve N1 in Japanese
+- Learn German and Russian to high proficiency
+- Become a Machine Learning Engineer (MLE)
+- Get financially independent